Trigeminal neuralgia: Support

-Psychological and social support has found to play a key role in the management of chronic illnesses and chronic pain conditions, such as trigeminal neuralgia.
-Chronic pain can cause constant frustration to an individual as well as to those around them.
+Psychological and social support have been found to play a key role in the management of chronic illnesses and chronic pain conditions, such as TN.
+Chronic pain can cause constant frustration to individuals and those around them.

 History

 Trigeminal neuralgia was first described by physician John Fothergill and treated surgically by John Murray Carnochan, both of whom were graduates of the University of Edinburgh Medical School.
-Historically TN has been called "suicide disease" due to studies by the pioneering forefather in neurosurgery Harvey Cushing involving 123 cases of TN during 1896 and 1912.
-Often called the "suicide disease" because of the intense pain, higher rates of suicidal ideation in patients with severe migraines, and links to higher rates of depression, anxiety, and sleep disorders, trigeminal neuralgia is pain that spreads over the face and down the neck, triggered by even the slightest breath of wind across the face.
+Historically, TN has been called "suicide disease" due to studies by the pioneering forefather in neurosurgery Harvey Cushing involving 123 cases of TN between 1896 and 1912.
+In those studies, it produced intense pain, higher rates of suicidal ideation in patients with severe migraines, and links to higher rates of depression, anxiety, and sleep disorders.

 Society and culture

 Some individuals of note with TN include: